Doggydoggywhatnow/PersonaliDy/README.md

 ## Added Features...
 So Far!

 * **Rapid node editing**: one is able to select specific tags and place as many nodes as they wish without copy and pasting that carry those same tags.
+This helps with repetitive mapping of the same feature as a node.
 * **Quickdraw**: one is able to drag the cursor to continually place nodes that form a line or area, allowing the user to map curves of lines or areas with minimal clicking.
+This helps with creating smoother curves and mapping curvy features quicker.
 * **Zoom preferences**: one is able to set the max zoom level of the aerial imagery, allowing one to zoom in closer without double clicking.
+This can help with some tasks where being close to the edge of the feature is important, for example pool mapping.
+* **Node2Area**: a toggle that allows one to draw an area, either having the area adopt the tagging of a single node within the area, or delete the single node inside of the area.
+This can help to turn features that are mapped as nodes into ways that carry much more detail, in a much quicker manner.
+This toggle will not affect areas with multiple nodes inside of them.

 ## Participate!